 Your child’s Class Teachers and Tutors can tell you: Class teachers report a current level (for students in Key Stage 3) or grade (for those in Key Stage 4) each half-term.
 This is recorded in the students planner so that it can be shared with parents.
 Tutors use our ‘On Track/ Off Track’ data to conduct both formal and informal interviews with students about their current academic progress.
 They guide students through the target setting and levelling sections of their student planner, and help to establish a Personal Education Plan which is reviewed three times a year.
 At our weekly Inclusion Panel meeting, we adopt a multi-agency approach to sharing concerns about students who are experiencing difficulties, and planning support to help them achieve desired outcomes.

-Members of the Inclusion Panel are: Mr Woodhead, Assistant Headteacher for Inclusion, Student Behaviour & Welfare.
-Head of Year whose students are the subject of the meeting Ms Rublowsky, Head SEN Faculty.
+Members of the Inclusion Panel are: Mr Patel, Assistant Headteacher for Inclusion, Student Behaviour & Welfare.
+Head of Year whose students are the subject of the meeting Ms Miliauskiene, Head SEN Faculty.
 Mr Hussain, our Learning Support Centre Manager.
 Mr Smith, Head of English as an Additional Language.